-Usually, host families become Premium Members to enable both parties to exchange personal messages (Premium Conversation).
+Usually, host families become Premium Members to enable both parties to exchange personal messages.

 All messages which are exchanged between an au pair and a host family form a conversation.

-As soon as a Premium Member sends a message in a conversation, it becomes a Premium Conversation for both conversational partners.
+If a user sends a message and one of the parties is a Premium Member, the conversation becomes a Premium Conversation for both conversational partners.
 In other words, au pairs and host families can start exchanging personal messages.

 Premium Conversations can be continued by both conversational partners, even after a Premium Membership has expired.

 The application is the first message in a conversation.
 Both au pairs and host families can start a conversation by sending an application.
 Please note that you are only allowed to send a limited number of applications.